monome/docs/crow/scripting.md

 **Having trouble using the `cd` command?**

 - Mac: right click the unzipped `bowery-X` folder and then press the OPTION key.
-This will reveal a **Copy "crow-vx.x.x" as Pathname** action.
+This will reveal a **Copy "bowery-X" as Pathname** action.
 Select it and then paste into terminal after `cd [spacebar]`.
 - Windows: hold the SHIFT key and right click the unzipped `bowery-X` folder.
 This will reveal a **Copy as path** action.
 Select it and then paste into terminal after `cd [spacebar]`.
 - Linux: right click the unzipped `bowery-X` folder and select "**Copy**".
 Then, simply **Paste** into terminal after `cd [spacebar]`.